walmartlabs/concord-website/docs/getting-started/forms.md

 - `valueNotAllowed`

 To customize the same error message for all fields, the syntax is simply the `error type:customized error`.
-For example, a `locale.properties` file that looks like this would flag all fields empty after submission with the error 'Required field':
+A `locale.properties` file that looks like the following example flags all fields empty after submission with the error 'Required field':
 ```
 invalidCardinality=Required field
 ```

 For customizing specific fields in a form, use the format `fieldname.error type=custom message`.
-In a form to collect a name, phone number, and an optional email, the `locale.properties` file could be set up to look like the below to require a name and phone number, and enforce a specific pattern for the phone number (specified in YAML).
+In a form to collect a name, phone number, and an optional email, the following `locale.properties` file requires a name and phone number, and enforces a specific pattern for the phone number (specified in YAML).
 ```
 username.invalidCardinality=Please enter your username
 phonenumber.invalidCardinality=Please enter your phone number
-phonenumber.doesntMatchPattern=Please enter your phone number the the format ###-###-####
+phonenumber.doesntMatchPattern=Please enter your phone number with the format ###-###-####
 ```

 <a name="custom"/>